Applications for 11+ entry in 2021 are now being accepted.

 The LEA Common Application Form should be completed and returned to your son's primary school.
 This form is not available from LRGS; it will distributed by your primary school or your home LEA (ie Lancashire if you live in Lancashire, Cumbria if you live in Cumbria, and so on), usually in September of Year 6.

-11+ entrance tests take place at LRGS on Saturday 26 September 2015, for 2016 entry.
+11+ entrance tests take place at LRGS on Saturday 26 September 2020 for 2021 entry.
 There are three tests: Verbal Reasoning, Mathematics and English.
+We do not use Non-Verbal Reasoning.
 The results of the 11+ entrance tests are sent to arrive with parents in early October.

 Who is eligible to apply?

 The Governors welcome applications to the school from the parents of boys who will be age 11 years on entry.
-Applications will also be accepted and considered for admission to the First Form from parents of boys age under 11 years on 31 August in the year of transfer.
+Applications will also be accepted and considered for admission to Year 7 from parents of boys age under 11 years on 31 August in the year of transfer.
 However, the Governors will require evidence of exceptional academic ability, together with adequate social and physical development to enable such boys to benefit from accelerated entry.

-Priority is given to the sons of parents living within the boundaries of the Administrative City of Lancaster (see catchment area map) and all those from this area who reach the qualifying standards are offered places.
-The remaining dayboy places (out of 120 total) are then allocated to qualifiers from outside this area: where there are more qualifiers than residual places a further selection is needed.
+Priority is given to the sons of parents living within the boundaries of the Administrative City of Lancaster and all those from this area who reach the qualifying standards are offered places.
+The highest priority will be given to looked after children or previously looked after children.* The second priority will be given to applicants who are eligible for the Pupil Premium.

 Contact the Admissions Officer

-For those wishing to join the school at Year 8, 9 or 10, day or boarding, there is an entrance exam in February.
-Please contact the Admissions Officer for more information.
+For those wishing to join the school at Year 8, 9 or 10, in boarding, there is an entrance exam in January 2021.

 We are a state boarding school, with most boarders joining the school at 11+.
 Boarding applicants should fill in the same application form and ideally, attend the entrance test in September.
-However, there is an another opportunity for boarders to be examined in February, if they are late entrants.
-Please see our boarding pages for further information.
+However, there is an another opportunity for boarders to be examined in January, if they are late entrants.
+Please contact Emma Jones for further information.

 All overseas applicants must hold a current British or EU passport or have right of residency in the UK.